SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [slide]
 # Homework
-Welcome to the homework.
+Welcome to the homework tab.

-Now we are going to write a couple of console applications, by which we are going to make a few more steps into programming.
+Here, we are going to write a couple of console applications together.

-We have prepared some problems for you to solve.

-Let's solve a few problems to confirm what we have learned.
+Let us solve a few problems to exercise what we have learned.

 [image assetsSrc="homeowrk.png" /]
 [/slide]

 [slide]
-# Problem: Biggest Number
+# Problem: Greatest Number
-[code-task title="Biggest Number" taskId="pb-js-04-p-01" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Greatest Number" taskId="pb-js-04-p-01" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]
 ```
-function biggestNumber(input) {
+function greatestNumber(input) {
   // Write your code here
 }
 ```
 [/code-editor]
 [task-description]
 # Description
 Write a program, which:

-* Reads **n** - number representing amount of input numbers
+* Reads `n` - a number representing the amount of following input numbers

 * Reads n numbers

-* Finds and prints the **biggest number**
+* Finds and prints the greatest number

 # Example
 | **Input** | **Output** |